ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 ### Privacy and personal information \(Data Protection\)

-Some communications tools expect to have a copy of your contacts list.
-The list is uploaded to the tool server in order to let the tool to function correctly.
-Think carefully about whether this is reasonable to do.
-Make sure that sharing your contacts list does not impact any one else's privacy in a negative way.
+Some communications tools expect to have a copy of your contacts list, which they may upload to a server.
+When selecting tools to use, think carefully about whether this is an acceptable risk, and whether it will negatively impact anyone else's privacy.

-Data protection legislation makes you responsible for personal information you work with.
-You must keep it safe and secure.
-In particular, you must follow data protection obligations.
-These include the Data Protection Act 2018 and the General Data Protection Regulation \(GDPR\).
+Data protection legislation makes you responsible for keeping personal information you work with safe and secure.
+Specifically including the Data Protection Act 2018 and the UK General Data Protection Regulation \(UK GDPR\).

 Complying with personal information requirements can be complex.
 Don't hesitate to ask for advice:

 -   Email: [DataProtection@justice.gov.uk](mailto:DataProtection@justice.gov.uk)
--   Slack: `#security_privacy_and_live_service_team`
 -   Intranet: [https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/)

 ### Information Management

-Many of the tools are only used for your day-to-day communication with colleagues.
+Many tools are only used for day-to-day communication.
 The information you work with is typically [classified](https://www.gov.uk/government/publications/government-security-classifications) at **Official**.

-Think about the MoJ information you work with when using these tools.
-What would happen if you lost your mobile device, or it's stolen?
-Suppose the voice or video call was overheard in a cafe, or read from your screen on a crowded train.
-Could there be damaging consequences?
-If the answer is 'No', then it's probably OK to use the tool to communicate that information with colleagues.
+It's important to consider the MoJ information you work with when using these tools.
+What would happen if you lost your mobile device, or it was stolen?
+Voice or video calls may be overheard in a cafe, or read from your screen on a crowded train.
+What could the consequences be?
+If the consequences for the loss or exposure of the information is minimal, then the information can probably be safely communicated.

 You have a duty of confidentiality and a responsibility to safeguard any HMG information or data that you access.
 This is [Principle 2](https://www.gov.uk/government/publications/government-security-classifications) of the Government Security Classifications.
 The MoJ trusts you to work with **Official** information.
 You're trusted to make a reasoned judgement about whether it's safe to use an approved tool, or whether you should use a different MoJ-provided work tool.

 Never send work material to your personal devices or email accounts.

-Remember that it is impossible to delete information after it's released in public.
+Remember that it is impossible to delete information after it is publicly released.

 For more information about MoJ IT Security, look on the MoJ Intranet [here](https://intranet.justice.gov.uk/guidance/security/).